Slider

 Philosophy’s Occult Origins

-Universities present philosophical ideas as being purely cerebral.
-This empirical deception has aided the idea that blending Philosophy with Christianity has produced a more intelligent Christianity, when in reality it furthered the blending one religion with another (Rev 17:5).
+Universities present philosophical ideas as purely cerebral.
+This carnal deception has fed the idea that blending Philosophy with Christianity produces a more intelligent Christianity, rather than blending it with occult religion.
+(Rev 17:5).

 “Despite Plato’s repeated criticism of both [myth] and mystery cults, Orphism/Pythagoreanism and the Eleusinian Mysteries feature frequently in his dialogues

-Plato employs motifs and language associated with these cults… Plato has simply borrowed from religion what he could not achieve with philosophy alone: emotional appeal… Plato appears both to endorse and to disapprove of mystery cults, and… makes use of an established set of doctrines and linguistic registers to promote his own philosophical positions.” – Plato and the Language of Mysteries, Bianca M. Dinkelaar, University of Oxford, Faculty of Classics
+Plato employs motifs and language associated with these cults… Plato has simply borrowed from religion what he could not achieve with philosophy alone: emotional appeal… Plato… makes use of an established set of doctrines and linguistic registers to promote his own philosophical positions.” – Plato and the Language of Mysteries, Bianca M. Dinkelaar, University of Oxford, Faculty of Classics

 Researcher David Livingstone echoes Dinkelaar’s findings.